rclone/rclone/docs/content/filtering.md

     + *.jpg
     + *.png
     + file2.avi
     - /dir/tmp/** # WARNING!
-The inline comment nullifies this exclusion.
+This text will be treated as part of the path.
     - /dir/Trash/**
     + /dir/**
     # exclude everything else